open/close all folders

 - While Armored Core has had Railguns, which doesn't count for this trope, the so-called Railguns in Nexus and Last Raven does not, in fact, fire solid projectiles and in fact fire energy cannons.
 Models such as the arm-mounted YWH16HR-PYTHON and the back-mounted CR-WBW98LX (previously CWX-LIC-10 in 3/Silent Line).
 In the Python's case, the weapon is actually three-pronged!

-- The Covenant Plasma Rifle and Plasma Pistol, the Brute Plasma Rifle and the Human Railgun from the Halo series.
+- The Covenant Plasma Rifle and Plasma Pistol from the Halo series.
 As might be expected, their workings have raised quite a bit of speculation but one of the more prominent ones is that the prongs supercharge air molecules between them and accelerate the resulting plasma out with a magnetic field.
 Better to just play the game.

-- The "Seldom explained" bit is justified in that the Covenant have looted the remains of the extinct Forerunner civilization for their technology.
-The Covenant don't understand how it works because they believe the items to be of holy origin (they worship the Forerunner as gods.)
-The Humans don't understand how it works because they're not anywhere near advanced enough to have anything like it.
+- The "seldom explained" bit is justified in that the Covenant have (poorly) reverse-engineered all their technology from the ruins of the extinct Forerunners who they worship as gods.
+The Covenant don't understand how it works because attempting to do so runs the risk of being seen as heresy (since everything Forerunner-related is considered holy).
+The humans don't understand how it works because they're not anywhere near advanced enough to have anything like it.

 - The Van and Aerotank (and presumably the dumbed out Van Leader) enemies in Phantasy Star II have a variation on this: the large, vertical "slab" in front rotates 90 degrees, opens sideways, a crackling of energy is seen inside, and it launches an energy blast.